Haidra-Org/horde-worker-reGen/README.md

     Use this approach if you cloned the original repository using `git clone`

     1. Open a or `bash`, `cmd`, or `powershell` terminal depending on your OS
-    2. Navigate to the folder you have the AI Horde Worker repository installed if you're not already there.
+    2. Navigate to the folder you have the AIPG Grid Worker repository installed if you're not already there.
     3. run `git pull`

     ### zip method